Sovereign Stone: Orks

+Dwarves

 Dwarves are associated with the element of fire.
 They are master horsemen, living as nomads on the great plains.
 Any dwarf who is unable to ride with the tribe or is convicted of a crime is sentenced to be "the Unhorsed" and condemned to live in one of the three "Cities of the Unhorsed".
 The dwarf god is "the Wolf", and they believe that if they lead a good life their soul is reborn in the body of a wolf, to run in the pack of their god.